-

 Three technical electives must be approved in consultation with departmental advisor.

-All students must take four writing intensive courses, including ENGL 401, a course in the major, and a course at the 600/700 level.
+All students must take four writing intensive courses, including ENGL 401 First-Year Writing, a course in the major, and a course at the 600/700 level.

-In addition to the Discovery Program and University writing requirements, all students will take Introduction to Environmental Science NR 403 Introduction to Environmental Science and Professional Perspectives in Natural Resources (NR 400 Professional Perspectives in Natural Resources), plus one other elective introductory environmental science course.
+In addition to the Discovery Program and University writing requirements, all students will take two required introductory courses, plus one other elective introductory environmental science course.
 Foundation courses include introductions to biology, physics, chemistry, geology, calculus, and statistics.

 INTRODUCTORY